gershnik/wsdd-native/README.md

 On first install firewall ports `5357/tcp` and `3702/udp` will be opened.

-On RHEL/Centos daemon will be enabled and started automatically on first install but keep its existing state on updates.

-On Fedora you need to manually enable and start the daemon:
+Enable and start the daemon:

 ```bash
 sudo systemctl enable wsddn